Cúcuta: Economy

 Housing construction in 2010.
 The entire city is experiencing great development.

-The city is notable for bilateral trade and manufacturing.
+The city's economy is based on bilateral trade and manufacturing.
 Its location on the border between Colombia and Venezuela has made possible strong links with the Venezuelan city of San Cristóbal, Táchira.

-Its Free Zone is the most active of all those in the country and one of the most active in all Latin America, largely due to Venezuela being Colombia's second largest trade partner.
+The city has a free-trade zone.

 The most developed industries are dairy, construction, textiles, shoes, and leather.
 The city is a top producer of cement and its clay and stoneware industry has the best reputation nationally for its high quality.
 The mining of coal also plays an important role in the local economy.
 The University Francisco de Paula Santander in Cucuta, the National University of Colombia in Bogotá, and the Pedagogical and Technological University of Colombia in Tunja are the only ones in the country that provide for the career of Mining Engineering.

 The peso is the official and sole legal tender currency in the city.
 Owing to its proximity to Venezuela, the bolívar was accepted by the vast majority of commercial establishments until the rapid devaluation of the Venezuelan currency began after the 2013 recession.

 US–Colombia Free Trade Agreement, implications for Cúcuta

-Colombia signed a Free Trade Agreement with the United States against opposition by Venezuela.
-Despite this opposition, industries from Venezuela are constructing their infrastructure in Cúcuta to export their products to the United States, registering their products as if they were Colombian, a strategy that allows them to export without paying certain tariffs.
-For that reason, Cúcuta is expected to become an industrial city.
+Colombia signed a free trade agreement with the United States over opposition from Venezuela.
+In the mid-2000s, some Venezuelan industries built facilities in Cúcuta to export their products to the United States registered as Colombian goods, a strategy that allowed them to export without paying certain tariffs.

 Colombian law provides tax exemptions for Venezuelan imports through the Zona Franca, which, coupled with the motorway links between Cúcuta and Maracaibo, increases the possibility of exports from Maracaibo into Colombia.